andrewsully/Machine-Learning-Final-Project/README.md

 - `notebook.ipynb`: contains the trained machine learning models and scripts for training and tuning them (Former Name: Detecting_malicious_URLs.ipynb).
 - `detection_interface.py`: contains the code for the web application that allows users to input a URL and receive a prediction from the model.
 - `Written_Report.pdf`: documentation for the project, as well as a detailed analysis of our findings
+- `presentation_video_link.md`: contains a YouTube link to our brief project presentation.

 ## Dependencies
 ```